-6) Audience measurement are exempt from prior consent rules under some circumstances
+6) Audience measurements are exempt from prior consent rules under some circumstances

-Audience measurement, or basic analytics such A/B testing will be exempt from the prior consent rules in certain cases.
-However, this will not change a great deal as the CNIL has kept the requirement of “prior information”, which will have to be presented to the user in the same way as other purposes e.g. for marketing.
+Audience measurement or basic analytics such as A/B testing will be exempt from the prior consent rules in certain cases.
+However, this will not change a great deal as the CNIL has kept the requirement of “prior information”, which will have to be presented to the user in the same way as other purposes, e.g., for marketing.
 We expect that this exemption will be up for debate as it, as it stands now, will not change anything for the website operators.

-7) The user must be able to decline cookies all together, also the strictly necessary ones
+7) The user must be able to decline cookies altogether, also the strictly necessary ones

 Even though strictly necessary cookies are exempt from the rules of prior consent, users have to have the option to decline them.
-This will require website operation to allow their users to decline cookies all together, which will lead to some functions not working on the website.
+This will require website operation to allow their users to decline cookies altogether, which will lead to some functions not working on the website.